Childcare centres

 The rank indicator will be available in the Portal as soon as it is completely functional.
 Due to the high number of accounts that will be created or updated by parents following the Portal launch and the data transfer from the La Place 0-5 platform, the rank indicator may vary during the first weeks after the Portal’s activation.
 After a few months, when most of the accounts will have been created and updated, the rank indicator should give an overview that better reflects reality.

 To know your child’s position on the CPEs’ and subsidized day care centres’ waiting lists on which they are registered, check the rank indicator for each admission request in your file.
-This tool provides an estimate of your child’s rank compared to other children who are in the same age bracket and who are registered on this list.
+Once most accounts have been completed, this indicator will reflect the children’s approximate rank on the waiting lists more accurately.

 Responding to a Space Offer